Jtfinlay/gatsby-blog/posts/aspnet-docker-details/aspnet-docker-details.md

 tags: "ASP.NET Core, Docker, Windows"
 ---

 I wrote a previous article that explains how to [Add Docker Support to your ASP.NET service](./asp-net-core-docker/).
 This article is a continuation, to look at what happened when we enabled Docker support.
-We will take a look at:

-✔ How Dockerfile is configured with Visual Studio
+We will take a look at how the Dockerfile is configured by Visual Studio.

-✔ LaunchSettings

-✔ Project changes (UserSecretsId)

 ## Dockerfile